kojiwell/deploy_havana/README.rst

 ----------------------------------

 * Goods
-   * You can start with single node, which is the easiest, and then scale it to some extent.
+   * You can start with single node, which is the easiest, and then scale it to some extent with adding nodes and components.
-   * Each step makes something good, with a little effort.
+   * Each step makes something workable, with a little effort.
-   * Debug is easier in some sense, because it's step-by-step, and you know it was working on the previous step.
+   * Debug is relatively easier because you know it was working at the previous step.
 * Bads
    * The document is ongoing and unfinished, and the scripts are beta forever.
      So I change things a lot.